 High-Temperature Gas Reactors (HTGRs) SMRs

-High-Temperature Gas Reactors employ helium as a coolant and graphite as a moderator.
-These SMRs can operate at very high temperatures, making them suitable for applications beyond electricity generation, such as hydrogen production through high-temperature electrolysis or industrial heat processes.
-HTGR SMRs offer excellent efficiency, fuel utilization, and safety due to their design that allows passive cooling and minimal vulnerability to core damage.
+HTGRs use helium as a coolant and graphite as a moderator.
+These reactors can operate at very high temperatures, making them ideal for electricity generation, hydrogen production through high-temperature electrolysis, and industrial heat processes.

 Liquid Metal-cooled Reactors (LMRs) SMRs